telerik/maui-docs/migrate-to-net-maui.md

 position: 5
 ---

-# Migrating from Telerik Xamarin controls to .NET MAUI
+# Migrating from Telerik Xamarin Controls to .NET MAUI

 This guide provides the information you need to convert your application, which was built with [Telerik UI for Xamarin controls](https://www.telerik.com/maui-ui#Controls), to a .NET MAUI one, which uses the Telerik UI for .NET MAUI components.
 By migrating to .NET MAUI, you will be able to receive the latest features and mobile operating system support for your project.